 Skip to main content

-OBSERVABILITY Namespace
+OBSERVABILITY namespace

 This reference provides complete configuration details for the OBSERVABILITY namespace, including table schemas, column definitions, and when to use each element in your queries.